agdsn/ldap-openfga-sync/README.md

 - Supports dry-run mode to preview changes before applying them
 - Users are identified by a configurable LDAP attribute (default: `uid`)
 - Comprehensive logging
-- Runs as non-root user for enhanced security

 ## Requirements